 Missouri ER doctor found dead in lake had suffered gunshot wound

-Family said John Forsyth had claimed he was mysteriously kidnapped and released in 2022
+Family said Dr John Forsyth had claimed he was mysteriously kidnapped and released in 2022

 A missing Missouri ER doctor who was found dead in an Arkansas lake had suffered an apparent gunshot wound, say officials.